-BEST Safety Training & Consulting’s program is delivered over three (3) days within a scholastic environment where participant interaction is encouraged.
-Course content includes sessions in:
+BEST Safety Training's program is delivered over three (3) days within a scholastic environment where participant interaction is encouraged.

-- How to read and understand the Occupational Health & Safety Act and its related regulations
+- How to read and understand the Health & Safety Act and regulations

-- How to conduct an Accident (Incident) Investigation
+- How to conduct an effective workplace inspection

 - How to get Part 2 Certification Training